aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/license-aspose-words-for-sharepoint/installing-aspose-words-for-sharepoint-license/_index.md

 ### **Installation**
 License installation is performed from the server console via **stsadm.exe**.
 The steps required to install the license are below.
 The paths are omitted for clarity.
 You may need to add the actual path to stsadm.exe and/or solution file when executing them.

-1. Run stsadm to add the solution to the SharePoint solution store:
+1. Run stsadm to add the solution to the SharePoint solution store:<br>
 {{< highlight csharp >}}
 stsadm.exe -o addsolution -filename Aspose.Words.SharePoint.License.wsp
 {{< /highlight >}}

-1. Deploy the solution to all servers in the farm:
+1. Deploy the solution to all servers in the farm:<br>
 {{< highlight csharp >}}
 stsadm.exe -o deploysolution -name Aspose.Words.SharePoint.License.wsp -immediate -force
 {{< /highlight >}}

-1. Execute administrative timer jobs to complete the deployment immediately
+1. Execute administrative timer jobs to complete the deployment immediately<br>
 {{< highlight csharp >}}
 stsadm.exe -o execadmsvcjobs
 {{< /highlight >}}